 Notices

-Subject to Clause 1.2 (b), any notice required to be served under this Agreement shall be in writing, served, in the case of notice served upon the Council, by personal delivery or by sending it by recorded postal delivery to PO Box 78, County Hall, Fishergate, Preston, Lancashire PR1 8XJ marked for the attention of Director of Development and Corporate Services or such other address as shall from time to time be notified in writing by the Council to the Applicant, and in the case of notice to be served upon the Applicant by delivering or sending it to the address specified in this Agreement or such other address as shall from time to time be notified in writing by the Applicant to the Council in the same manner.
+Subject to clause 1.2 (b), any notice required to be served under this Agreement shall be in writing, served, in the case of notice served upon the Council, by personal delivery or by sending it by recorded postal delivery to PO Box 78, County Hall, Fishergate, Preston, Lancashire PR1 8XJ marked for the attention of Director of Development and Corporate Services or such other address as shall from time to time be notified in writing by the Council to the Applicant, and in the case of notice to be served upon the Applicant by delivering or sending it to the address specified in this Agreement or such other address as shall from time to time be notified in writing by the Applicant to the Council in the same manner.

 Any such written notice shall (where sent by post) be deemed to have been served and received on the second business day following the day of posting and where delivered personally be deemed to have been given at the time of delivery.